mamypoco/react-chat-app/README.md

    ### `npm start`

-6. You will see the chat front to start the chat in your web browser.
+6. You will see the chat frontpage to start chat in your web browser.
+I suggest to create 2 tabs in your browser and enter as different name using the same room string/text.